Joyce Price: Girl Guide movement

 Earlier she was Victorian Commissioner (1963–1968) and Chief Commissioner for Australia (1968–1973).
 She was vice-president from 1985 to 1994 of the Olave Baden-Powell Society, a financial support organisation for WAGGGS.

 Honours and awards

 The headquarters of Guides Victoria is named the Joyce Price Centre in her honour.
 She was awarded the Order of the British Empire (OBE) in 1968 and Companion of the Order of St Michael and St George (CMG) in 1978.
 She was awarded the Silver Fish in 1967.
+She was inducted onto the Victorian Honour Roll of Women in 2006.